Jonthansil/Hello-World/README.md

 # Hello-World
 Ivy Tech INFM-109
-My name is Jonathan Silguero and i am a student at Ivy tech
+My name is Jonathan Silguero and I am a student at Ivy tech